 Another way to look at the picture is how the BOP transformation is evolving:

 The evolution of the BOP towards the innovative space and the increasing emphasis IT is placing on it is indeed interesting.
-For a full description of the architecture perspective of the same, refer to: http://www.kanneganti.com/technical/it-transformation-an-architecture-perspective/.
+For a full description of the architecture perspective of the same, refer to my other article on IT architecture transformation .

 Of course, there are lot of open questions: How do we build for something that is constantly changing?
 If we want to run the business, how do we make use of systems that may be in flux?
 If I make my web applications mobile, am I transforming the IT?
 Someday, I will get to all those questions in this blog.